Diff-Shadow: Global-guided Diffusion Model for Shadow Removal: Introduction

 \section{Introduction}

 Shadows are a phenomenon that exists when an optical image is captured with light blocked.
-The presence of shadows can complicate image processing as well as many subsequent vision tasks, e.g., object detection, tracking, and semantic segmentation~\cite{guo2023shadowformer}.
+The presence of shadow can complicate image processing as well as many subsequent vision tasks, e.g., object detection, tracking, and semantic segmentation~\cite{guo2023shadowformer}.
 The goal of shadow removal is to enhance the brightness of the image shadow regions and to achieve a consistent illumination distribution between shadow and non-shadow regions.
 The shadow removal task is essentially an image restoration task designed to utilize the information available in the shadow-affected image to recover the information lost due to light occlusion.

-Shadow removal has received intensive and long-lasting studies.
+Shadow removal has received intensive and long-lasting attention.
 Traditional approaches use hand-crafted features and are based on physical lighting models~\cite{gryka2015learning, zhang2015shadow, xiao2013fast}.
-Inspired by the successes of deep learning, many approaches that utilize large amounts of data~\cite{guo2023shadowformer, chen2021canet, fu2021auto, zhu2022bijective} have been introduced to improve shadow removal and reveal promising improvements.
-For example, Guo~\emph{et al.} proposed a transformer-based architecture, named ShadowFormer, to exploit non-shadow information to help shadow region restoration~\cite{guo2023shadowformer}.
+Inspired by the successes of deep learning, many approaches that utilize large amounts of data~\cite{guo2023shadowformer, chen2021canet, fu2021auto, zhu2022bijective} have been introduced to improve shadow removal and reveal promising improvements, ~\emph{e.g.}, Guo~\emph{et al.} proposed a transformer-based architecture, named ShadowFormer, to exploit non-shadow information to help shadow region restoration.
 Their shadow-interaction module plays an important role in exploring global information.
-However, this kind of method often overlooks the modeling of the underlying distribution of natural images.
-Consequently, the generated results appear significant residual shadows, as shown in Fig.~\ref{fig:teaser} (a).
+However, this method often overlooks the modeling of the underlying distribution of natural images.
+Consequently, the generated results appear to have significant residual shadows, as shown in Fig.~\ref{fig:teaser} (a).

+Recently, diffusion models have gained wide interest in the field of image restoration~\cite{saharia2022palette, saharia2022image, jiang2023low} due to its powerful modeling ability.
+Guo~\emph{et al.} proposed ShadowDiffusion to jointly pursue shadow-free images and refined shadow masks~\cite{guo2023shadowdiffusion}.